Planning a trip solo? Be sure to read these safety tips for solo travelers first!

 BOOK WALKING TOURS

 Walking tours are a great way to familiarize yourself with the lay of the land.
-Many of them are free, but you get to orient yourself with the surroundings when you decide to venture out on your own.
+Many of them are free, but you get to familiarize yourself with the surroundings when you decide to venture out on your own.
 Hopefully, you’ll also have Google Maps on hand to guide you on your way.

-There are many tips and tricks to making traveling easier, and we hope that these safety tips will help you consider traveling solo as it’s a great way to travel.
+There are many tips and tricks to making traveling easier, and we hope that these safety tips will help you consider traveling solo as a great way to travel.
 You’ll have the freedom to explore, meet the locals, and even appreciate your own company.
 So take the plunge and become a solo adventurer.

 PIN THIS POST TO YOUR FAVORITE PINTEREST BOARD.